TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Economic Impacts: For the local community (e.g., university ecosystem), the project boosts skill-building in high-demand fields like AI and mechatronics, potentially leading to startup opportunities or job placements.
 Economically, an open-source release could spur a niche market for custom boards, benefiting small-scale makers.
 However, it competes with commercial products, so IP strategies will balance innovation with fair competition.

-##Application of Identified Standards
+## Application of Identified Standards

 The project has identified key standards organizations that inform the design, ensuring compliance, interoperability, and safety.
 These include:

 IEEE Standards Association (IEEE 802.15.4 for low-power wireless communication): Applied to Bluetooth or Zigbee modules for voice data transmission between the microphone and microcontroller.
-This standard ensures low-latency, energy-efficient connectivity, critical for real-time move actuation without lag that could frustrate users.[^9]
+This standard ensures low-latency, energy-efficient connectivity, critical for real-time move actuation without lag that could frustrate users.[9]

-ASTM International (ASTM F963 for toy safety, adapted for recreational devices): Guides material selection and edge rounding on the wooden board to prevent injuries, treating the chessboard as a "toy-like" interactive device.[^10]
+ASTM International (ASTM F963 for toy safety, adapted for recreational devices): Guides material selection and edge rounding on the wooden board to prevent injuries, treating the chessboard as a "toy-like" interactive device.[10]

-UL (Underwriters Laboratories) Standards (UL 60950-1 for IT equipment safety): Influences electrical design, specifying insulation and grounding for the 5-24V power supply to avoid shocks or fires.[^11]
+UL (Underwriters Laboratories) Standards (UL 60950-1 for IT equipment safety): Influences electrical design, specifying insulation and grounding for the 5-24V power supply to avoid shocks or fires.[11]

-W3C Web Accessibility Initiative (WCAG 2.1 for voice interfaces): Ensures the speech recognition adheres to accessibility guidelines, such as providing text fallbacks for voice commands and supporting multiple languages/accents.[^12]
+W3C Web Accessibility Initiative (WCAG 2.1 for voice interfaces): Ensures the speech recognition adheres to accessibility guidelines, such as providing text fallbacks for voice commands and supporting multiple languages/accents.[12]

-ISO/IEC 27001 for information security: Applied to any data handling in voice processing, enforcing encryption for transmitted audio snippets.[^13]
+ISO/IEC 27001 for information security: Applied to any data handling in voice processing, enforcing encryption for transmitted audio snippets.[13]

 These standards are not merely checkboxes; they are integrated into the requirements phase via traceability matrices, linking each to testable design elements (e.g., IEEE compliance verified through signal integrity tests).

-Comprehensive Discussion: Influence on the Design
+## Comprehensive Discussion: Influence on the Design

 These ethical, professional, and standards considerations have profoundly influenced the conceptual design, transforming abstract concerns into actionable constraints, specifications, and practices.
 This iterative process—conducted through design reviews and ethical audits—ensures the final product is robust, equitable, and aligned with societal good.

-Key influences include:
+## Key influences include:

 Constraints Imposed: Privacy ethics constrained cloud reliance, mandating edge computing on a Raspberry Pi or Arduino, which limits processing power to lightweight models but ensures data sovereignty.
 Environmental concerns capped component count at <50 units per prototype, favoring reusable parts like salvaged steppers to minimize resource use.
 Safety standards (UL/ASTM) restricted voltage to 12V max and required physical barriers (e.g., acrylic underlay) around actuators, preventing hazards.